Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: C-V2X Success Probability Over Shared V2V and Cellular Uplink Channels

 As we know that Laplace Transform of interference, $I_X$ is ${{\cal L}_{{I_X}}}\left( s \right) = {E_{{I_x}}}\left[ {{e^{ - s{I_x}}}} \right]$.
 The interfering set of vehicles ${\rm X}$ for each category of interfering vehicles $(I_v,I_r)$ based on their location can be represented as

 where $X$ represent various interference sources $(I_v,I_r)$ and $P_v$ is the transmit power of the vehicle.
 For a vehicle ${x \in X}$, we denote its distance to the typical receiver as ${{D_x}}$.
 Although the random variables ${\left[ {{D_x}} \right]_{x \in X}}$, are identically distributed, they are not independent in general \cite{novlan2013analytical}.
 However, authors in \cite{novlan2013analytical} have shown that this dependence is weak and we will henceforth, assume each ${{D_x}}$ to be i.i.d.
+Due to the different propagation environments experienced in the network and direct mode or V2V communication, each type of mode will have its own path-loss exponent and $\alpha$ can be replaced with $\alpha_b$ or $\alpha_{v}$ in (\ref{eq9}) as per selected link.
 The expression for ${{\cal L}_{{I_X}}}\left( s \right)$ is given as

 By taking expectation over ${{h_x}, D_{x}}$, we get

 By assuming all ${{{h_x}}}$ as independent, we obtain

 Based on the fact that $h \sim \exp \left( 1 \right)$, we obtain